BrunoASMauricio/University-Java--Compiler/README.md

 [V] Empty else doesn't generate redundant jumps

+[V] Condition related expressions are optimized for direct less than comparisons using either iflt when right hand operand is zero or if_icmpge

 [V] Constant pushing instructions are optimized based on the size of the constant